Blog

 Throughout the interview, Dr. Joshi’s passion for helping individuals with diabetes shines through.
 Her expertise and commitment to empowering patients to live fulfilling lives while managing their condition serve as an inspiration to all.
 Watching this video, you’ll gain not only knowledge but also motivation to take positive steps towards better health.
 At Healthfix we believe that education is a powerful tool for transforming lives.
 Our collaboration with Dr. Devina Joshi brings you expert insights into diabetes management, offering practical guidance and encouragement.
 We encourage you to watch the video and embrace the valuable information shared by Dr. Joshi.
 Together, let’s take proactive steps towards optimal diabetes management and a healthier, more vibrant life.
 Remember, if you have any questions or would like to discuss your diabetes management further, our dedicated team at Healthfix is here to support you every step of the way.
 Take charge of your health today and embark on a journey of empowerment and well-being.

-Achieving Optimal Recovery: Fixed-Fee Physio Rehab Programs for ACL Injuries
+Achieving Optimal Recovery: Physio Rehab for ACL Injuries

-By Sean Cooney, APA Titled Sport and Exercise Physiotherapist, Healthfix Founder and Caitlan Skillicorn, APA Titled Sport and Exercise Physiotherapist Senior Physiotherapist Healthfix North Sydney.
 Living in a sports-loving nation like Australia, it’s no surprise that many individuals, both athletes and non-athletes, turn to sports as a means of recovery after surgery.
 However, successful rehabilitation requires a proactive and preventative approach, taking into account primary, secondary, and tertiary prevention strategies.
 It is crucial to ensure athletes build up their workloads safely to reduce the risk of subsequent injuries.
 To achieve the best outcomes, an interdisciplinary approach is often necessary, where practitioners share the responsibility for injury management and safe return to all activities.
+In this blog we explore physio rehab for ACL injuries and how the team at Healthfix can help you achieve your goals.

 The Challenge of ACL Rehabilitation